vvvv/The-Gray-Book/reference/hde/commandline-arguments.md

 Description|Argument
 -|-
-Allow to run multiple instances of vvvv in parallel|`--allowmultiple` or`-m` Open a VL document on startup|`--open` or `-o` + path to file Override loading the default settings|`--settings` + path to file Do not load editor extension packages|`--noextensions`
+Allow to run multiple instances of vvvv in parallel|`--allowmultiple` or`-m` Do not start the patch applications when vvvv starts|`--stoppedonstartup` Open a VL document on startup|`--open` or `-o` + path to file Override loading the default settings|`--settings` + path to file Do not load editor extension packages|`--noextensions`